PPC For Real Estate: Complete PPC Guide

-The quality Score is on a per-ad basis, and is determined by the expected click through rate of your ad, the users' search, and your site's landing page experience.
+The Quality Score is on a per-ad basis, and is determined by the ad relevance, predicted click through rate (are the copy and extensions likely to result in a click?), and the predicted landing page experience.

 To learn more about how keyword bidding works, check out this video from Google:

 The most important takeaway from the bidding process is this: even if your competitor has a higher bid for an ad, you can still win the placement at a lower cost by having a higher Quality Score.